Jin-hui-Liu/AsyncPS_for_PCCT/Layout/README.md

 `python3 130A2L.py ../mag2ext`

 Now we can load the lef and def files into MagicVLSI and use the built-in command **ext2spice** to generate the netlist for post-layout simulation.
 Here, the netlist may exhibit different kinds of format issues when being simulated in a SPICE simulator.
-To test it in Eldo, we first run:
+To test it in Eldo, run:

 `python3 modify_netlist.py TOP.spice zzz.spice`

+Note that not only were there numerous formatting inconsistencies, but we also encountered missing or incorrect port definitions within subcircuits and erroneous interconnections between cell instances in the top-level module.
+As a result, designers must exercise great caution in thoroughly inspecting the netlist for formatting compliance and correctness of port connections before simulation.
+Therefore, we recommend using commercial tools for this "ext2spice" step to ensure robust and accurate netlist generation.